Nocturna (band): History

 Grace Darkling and Rehn Stillnight, both former frontwomen of StarWards who left after conflicting with other members, met Frozen Crown's Federico Mondelli in 2021 and started a band with him.
 The initial demos were all home-recorded as a result of the COVID-19 lockdowns in Italy.
 All other communications between the band members took place remotely, and the full band only met in person at the studio when recording the first album.
 The other members of the band wear face-concealing masks and use stage names.
 In 2021, they signed a deal for several albums with Scarlet Records, with whom Frozen Crown was already signed, and both later mounted a joint concert.
-Their first single, "New Evil", was released on October 2021 and received more than a million views in a couple of months.
+Their first single, "New Evil", was released in October 2021 and received more than a million views in a couple of months.
 Its corresponding video clip was directed by Mondelli, who subsequently directed others.
 "New Evil" was followed by the album Daughters of the Night, which was named after two characters described in the lyrics to "New Evil."
 The album was recorded, mixed and mastered by Andrea Fusini at Fusix Studio, with artwork by Rehn Stillnight.